 The Singapore Cancer Society also offers these additional prevention tips for cervical cancer:

-- Practice good intimate hygiene by washing external genitalia regularly using water and unscented soap.
+- Practise good intimate hygiene by washing external genitalia regularly using water and unscented soap.

 - Avoid vaginal infections by changing sanitary pads and/or tampons regularly.

 - Practise safe sex.

 - Maintain healthy body weight and Body Mass Index (BMI).
 Being underweight or overweight/obese causes disturbances in oestrogen production.